How Much Is a Yard of Mulch?

 Decorative mulches run the gamut in price, ranging from $100 to $300, with a national average of around $175.
 Choosing an inexpensive pine chip mulch will cost just $30 per cubic yard, while the same amount of cypress mulch runs closer to $110.

+While there are some landscaping features that can hurt home value, mulch is not one of them.
 Mulch offers a wide range of benefits for gardeners, landscapers, and homeowners alike.
-While the national average a homeowner will spend on a mulching project is about $175, the final cost will depend on the type of mulch chosen and how much mulch is needed.
+While the national average a homeowner will spend on a yard of mulch is about $175, the final cost will depend on the type of mulch chosen and how much mulch is needed.
 Most discover that the cost of the mulch is well worth it for the benefits it brings.

 The hot sun draws vital moisture from the soil on a hot summer day, increasing the need to water more to keep plants healthy.
 By blocking the sun from reaching the earth, mulch acts as a vapor barrier, keeping the soil moist for longer.
-This helps conserve water and save you money on your water bill—wins for the environment and your wallet.
+This helps conserve water which is a win for homeowners’ wallets as well as the environment.

 In the same way that mulch reduces evaporation, it also reduces weeds.
-Plants, even weeds, need light, water, and air to grow.
+Plants—including weeds—need light, water, and air to grow.
 But when weed seeds sprout under a layer of mulch, the mulch acts as a dark blanket, keeping sunlight from reaching the soil, so the weed seedlings perish at ground level.
 Mulching sheets underneath help to quash growing weeds even more effectively.

 With a thick layer of winter insulation, perennial plants that might otherwise have succumbed to a cold winter might survive.
 Most of the time, gardeners pile dry leaves or grass clippings around the bases of plants before Old Man Winter arrives.
 Professionally mulching can be even more effective and is certainly more aesthetically pleasing.

 One of the most common reasons for installing mulch in landscaped beds is to boost curb appeal in addition to the other benefits it offers.
-The difference in cost varies widely here: Cypress mulch provides a high-end look and will set you back about $110 per cubic yard, while red-dyed chips will also update the look but at the cost of just $35 per cubic yard.
+The difference in cost varies widely here: Cypress mulch provides a high-end look and will cost about $110 per cubic yard, while red-dyed chips will also update the look but at the cost of just $35 per cubic yard.

 Mulch is undoubtedly one of the more straightforward DIY projects a homeowner can undertake.
-It’s not difficult to spread out chips or shredded bark beneath the shrubs and bushes in a landscaped bed, after all.
+Once they’ve learned the dos and don’ts of mulching a garden, it’s not difficult for the average homeowner to spread out chips or shredded bark beneath the shrubs and bushes in a landscaped bed.
 But it can be difficult for a homeowner to estimate the amount of mulch they’ll need, especially if they have a lot of space that needs to be mulched or irregularly shaped garden beds.
-Not to mention that mulch is heavy: Just one bag of mulch can weigh 20 pounds.
-A landscaping professional can determine the type of mulch that’s best suited for the home and budget, calculate how much mulch will be needed, order and handle the heavy bags of mulch, and evenly apply it.
+And mulch is heavy—just one bag can weigh 20 pounds.
+A professional from one of the best landscaping companies can determine the type of mulch that’s best suited for the home and budget, calculate how much mulch will be needed, order and handle the heavy bags of mulch, and evenly apply it.

-If you want to DIY the mulch application, however, you’ll probably still want to purchase and have the mulch delivered in bulk to get the best price.
+Those who want to DIY the mulch application, however, will probably still want to purchase and have the mulch delivered in bulk to get the best price.
 A bag of pine chips typically costs $4 and covers about 8 square feet, whereas a cubic yard of pine chips covers approximately 108 square feet at a depth of 3 inches and costs $30.

 How to Save Money on Mulch